Scotty's, the little pub that could and then couldn't

-NORTH PORT — Hours into the re-grand opening of Scotty’s Pub in North Port Tuesday, the governor ordered all bars shut down at 5 p.m.
+NORTH PORT — Hours into the re-grand opening of Scotty’s Pub in North Port, the governor ordered all bars shut down at 5 p.m.

 New owners Dave Diedrick and Leslie Pines celebrated a St. Patty’s Day theme with homemade corned beef and cabbage and cake (made by Pines), a live band and dancing.